ganeshutah/Jove/README.md

 We mention the youtube links because in case you have not successfully set up Jupyter notebooks, you can still experience Jove.

-## Prerequisites to running the Jove code

-There are no prerequisites.
 Once you follow the instructions listed under
-[Obtaining and Setting up Jupyter for running Jove] (#obtaining-and-setting-up-jupyter-for-running-jove), you should be able to run _any_ file under Jupyter.
-You can run the Jupyter file [.ipynb] either cell by cell or by the ``run all cells'' command.
-All that is needed is:
+[Obtaining and Setting up Jupyter for running Jove] (#obtaining-and-setting-up-jupyter-for-running-jove), you can run the Jupyter file [.ipynb] either cell by cell or by the ``run all cells'' command.

- * The lex.py and yacc.py files

- * The jove/ directory

 **PLEASE NOTE:** Some of the Youtubes are live class-lecture recordings, and may contain material that you do not care about.
 Feel free to zoom forward till I illustrate things on Jupyter notebooks.

-Also these videos are not fully edited -- pardon the real-life class-room stuff!
+We now describe the tutorials provided.

 ## Basics of Computability